 1. TOEFL Reading Section: Skim Smart, Not Hard

 The TOEFL Reading section is where your comprehension and reasoning skills are truly tested.
-You'll face 2–3 passages, each around 600–700 words, followed by 10 questions per passage.
+This section includes Complete the Words, Read in Daily Life, and Read an Academic Passage.
 The content usually comes from academic topics such as science, history, arts, or social studies, but you don't need subject knowledge; all answers come from the text itself.

 Your mission here isn't to read like a literature student; it's to find answers like a detective.
 That means learning to skim, scan, and infer meaning efficiently.